ju-dev-17/speedster/README.md

-# speedster-test
+# speedster
-This speedtest shows you according to your internet speed which speedster from the flash you are
+This speedtest shows your download, upload and ping